Got some left over seafood?

 HOW TO FREEZE:

-1. If only freezing for a short period of time (not longer than 3 months) you can simply throw your delivery into the freezer as we delivered it to you - each share is wrapped in a double plastic wrap and freezer paper so it will keep fresh in the freezer.
+1. If only freezing for a short period of time (not longer than 3 months) you can simply throw your delivery into the freezer as we delivered it to you - each share is vacuum sealed for freshness.

 1. First give your fish a quick rinse and then pat dry thoroughly, this will give you a fresh product to work with when you thaw it.